MARS-Group-HAW/mars-explorer/resources/examples/README.md

 - Your directory must contain a `config.json` file
 - Your main file (usually `Program.cs`) must read the contents of the `config.json` and pass it to the `Start(...)` method
+- Your project should contain a `README.md` to explain the use case of that project

 ```
 // use config.json like this